Translate a YouTube Video to English: Captions, Audio, and Files

 Step 1: Download and Install UniFab

 Download UniFab from the official website and install it on your Windows or Mac computer.
-Launch the application to access the full suite of tools.
+Use this workflow only with a video file you are authorized to process.

 Home Screen - UniFab.jpg